hrsetyono/wc-ongkir-indonesia/README.md

 ![Indo Shipping - Checkout Page](http://cdn.setyono.net/indo-shipping/wcis-select-courier.jpg)

-### REQUIREMENT: PHP 5.6 and WooCommerce 3.0+

 Ultimate *Ongkos Kirim* Plugin for major Indonesian Shipping courier.

 Add JNE, TIKI, POS, PCP, RPX, and J&T Express to your WooCommerce.
 Requires PRO License purchase from RajaOngkir.com.
+We are not affiliated with RajaOngkir in any way.

 This plugin is free and provided as is.
 If you found a bug, please submit it [here](https://github.com/hrsetyono/wc-indo-shipping/issues).

+### Requirement

+- PHP 5.6+
+- WooCommerce 3.0+
+- These PHP modules must be activated: `CURL`, `ALLOW_URL_FOPEN`

 ### 1. Installation